david-a-wheeler/spdx-tutorial/README.md

 embed large quantities of legalese in your source code headers.
 The SPDX group have not endorsed a particular way to do this, however.
 I recommend using a case-sensitive tag "SPDX-License-Expression" in a comment near the top of the file, followed by the SPDX license expression.
-For example, in a language that uses "#" as the rest-of-line comment character, use this to express "this software is under GPL version 3.0 or later":
+For example, in a programming language that uses "#" as the rest-of-line comment character, use this to express "this software is under GPL version 3.0 or later":

     # SPDX-License-Expression: GPL-3.0+